 Certain of our patent filings protect stereopure compositions, particularly of therapeutically relevant oligonucleotides.
 Some such filings are directed to compositions whose oligonucleotides are characterized by particular patterns of chemical modification (including modifications of bases, sugars and/or internucleotidic linkages) and/or of internucleotidic linkage stereochemistry.
 Certain patent filings describe specific compositions designed for use in the treatment of particular diseases.
-Several of our patent filings directed to stereopure compositions have entered national stage prosecution in multiple jurisdictions; others are in the international stage.
-Certain filings offer 20-year protection terms that range from 2033 to at least 2040.
+Several of our patent filings directed to stereopure compositions have entered national stage prosecution in multiple jurisdictions and some have issued in one or more jurisdictions; others are in the international stage.
+Certain filings offer 20-year protection terms that range from 2033 to at least 2041.